 This recipe easy and thrifty.
 There’s room for personalizing it because you can use homemade applesauce, like I did.

 If you’re thinking that applesauce is too much work to make from scratch, guess what?
 I made mine in less than 10 minutes using the microwave.
-And yeah, it’s just as good if not better than any applesauce I’ve ever had.
+And yeah, it’s just as good if not better than any applesauce I’ve ever purchased at the grocery store.

-If you opt for a plain store-bought applesauce, make sure you add some cinnamon (or apple pie spices) to give it some more life.
+If you opt for a plain store-bought applesauce, make sure you add some cinnamon or apple pie spice to give it some more life.

 Scroll down for instructions.